kasperpihl/react-micro-reducer/README.md

 ## Credits

-Thanks to [Maciej Sikora](https://stackoverflow.com/a/59002901/1168927) for helping with the type definitions, and to [jhass](https://github.com/cenobitedk) for helping with the naming/API! 🙌
+Thanks to [Maciej Sikora](https://stackoverflow.com/a/59002901/1168927) for helping with the type definitions, and to [Jeppe Hasseris](https://github.com/cenobitedk) for helping with the naming/API! 🙌